Seagate/halon/rfc/013-recovery-coordinator.md

    would be responsible for buffering any important events until they are consumed by the second half of `match`, which would read out of this buffer.

-5. Use the EQ for the buffer mentioned above, rather than buffering locally.
+5. (Optional) Use the EQ for the buffer mentioned above, rather than buffering locally.
 When an event arrives at the RC, it is proferred to all running state machines.
 Each one increments an 'interested' counter in the EQ.
 When each machine has processed an event (at the end of that 'phase'), the counter should be decremented.
 When the counter on an event reaches 0, it should be trimmed from the EQ.